rtaruni/middleware-player-interface/test/utests/ReadMe.md

 ## Check line coverage in microtests:

-For code coverage install-middleware.sh -c must have been run first to generate a baseline set of player files.
+For code coverage install-aamp.sh -c must have been run first to generate a baseline set of aamp files.

 From the *utests* directory, run: